puna99/puna99/README.md

 i'm Punsara weerasinghe.

 ### Who am I?
-I'm interested in learning about new technologies and am passionate about technology.
+I'm interested in learning about new technologies and passionate about technology.
 I work in an inspiring environment that will help me advance professionally and where I can apply my knowledge and abilities with a strong sense of dedication to the company's continued success.